-Under capital adequacy guidelines and the regulatory framework for prompt corrective action, the Company must meet specific capital quidelines that involve quantitative measures of assets, liabilities, and certain off-balance sheet items calculated pursuant to regulatory directives.
+Under capital adequacy guidelines and the regulatory framework for prompt corrective action, the Company must meet specific capital guidelines that involve quantitative measures of assets, liabilities, and certain off-balance sheet items calculated pursuant to regulatory directives.
 Truist's capital amounts and classifications are also subject to qualitative judgments by the regulators about components, risk weightings, and other factors.
 Truist is in full compliance with these requirements.
 Banking regulations also identify five capital categories for insured depository institutions: well capitalized, adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized.
-At September 30, 2022, Truist and Truist Bank were classified as "well capitalized," and management believes that no events or changes have occurred subsequent to period end that would change this designation.
+At June 30, 2023, Truist and Truist Bank were classified as "well capitalized," and management believes that no events or changes have occurred subsequent to period end that would change this designation.

-To avoid certain regulatory restrictions, Truist and Truist Bank are required to maintain minimum ratios of CET1 ratio of 4.5%, Tier 1 capital ratio of 6%, Total capital to risk-weighted assets ratio of 8%, Tier 1 capital to quarterly average tangible assets (leverage ratio) of 4%, and Tier 1 capital to total exposures (supplementary leverage) of 3%.
+To avoid certain regulatory restrictions, Truist and Truist Bank are required to maintain minimum ratios of CET1 ratio of 4.5%, Tier 1 capital ratio of 6%.
+Total capital to risk-weighted assets ratio of 8%, Tier 1 capital to guarterly average tangible assets (leverage ratio) of 4%, and Tier 1 capital to total exposures (supplementary leverage) of 3%.

-Capital conservation buffer and Stress Capital Buffer
+Capital Conservation Buffer and Stress Capital Buffer

-Truist and Truist Bank are subject to certain risk-based capital and leverage ratio requirements established by the FRB, for Truist, and by the FDIC, for Truist Bank.
+Truist and Truist Bank are subject to certain risk-based and leverage capital ratio requirements established by the FRB, for Truist, and by the FDIC, for Truist Bank.
 These requirements are based on the capital framework developed by the BCBS for strengthening the regulation, supervision, and risk management of banks under Basel III rules, as well as certain provisions of the Dodd-Frank Act.
 These quantitative calculations are minimums, and the FRB and FDIC may determine that a banking organization, based on its size, complexity, or risk profile, must maintain a higher level of capital in order to operate in a safe and sound manner.
 Failure to be well capitalized or to meet minimum capital requirements could result in certain mandatory and discretionary actions by regulators that, if undertaken, could have an adverse material effect on Truist's operations or financial condition.
 These actions could include requiring Truist to commit capital to Truist Bank in abnormal operating conditions which would otherwise be available to Truist's creditors and shareholders.
 Failure to be well capitalized or to meet minimum capital requirements could also result in restrictions on Truist's or Truist Bank's ability to pay dividends or otherwise distribute capital or to receive regulatory approval for acquisitions.

+Under the FRB's capital framework for BHCs, Truist is subject to capital requirements, including the SCB, that are determined from the supervisory stress test results.
 Truist's SCB is equal to the greater of (i) the difference between its starting and minimum projected CET1 capital ratios under the severely adverse scenario in the supervisory stress test, plus the sum of the dollar amount of its planned common stock dividends for each of the fourth through seventh quarters of the planning horizon as a percentage of risk-weighted assets, or (ii) 2.5%.
-The FRB assigned Truist an SCB of 2.5%, which is effective from October 1, 2021 through September 30, 2022.
-Under the 2022 CCAR process, Truist was notified its SCB requirement would remain 2.5% from October 1, 2022 through September 30, 2023.
-Truist had the second-lowest CET1 erosion and loan loss rate among its peers under the severely adverse stress scenario.
-Although the final rule continues to require that the firm describe its planned capital distributions in its CCAR capital plan, Truist is no longer required to seek prior approval if it makes capital distributions in excess of those included in its CCAR capital plan.
+The FRB assigned Truist an SCB of 2.5%, which is effective from October 31, 2022 through September 30, 2023.
+Under the 2023 CCAR process, Truist was notified its SCB requirement would be 2.9% from October 1, 2023 through September 30, 2024.
+Truist is required to describe its planned capital actions in its CCAR capital plan, but is no longer required to seek prior approval if it makes capital distributions in excess of those included in its CCAR capital plan.
 Instead, Truist is subject to automatic distribution limitations if its capital ratios fall below its buffer requirements, which include the SCB.